 Pulling teeth, as the saying goes, does not have to be a drawn-out, negative experience.
 We can perform tooth extractions quickly and with minimal discomfort to treat a host of dental conditions, including advanced gum disease.
 Patients suffering from broken, cracked, and/or excessively decayed or damaged teeth (that aren’t good candidates for the alternative treatment – root canal) will benefit from this often simple and straightforward procedure.
 We may recommend extractions, also called exodontias, in these situations:

 The day of your extraction, we anesthetize the area and carefully rock the tooth back and forth to expand the socket and loosen the ligaments.
-You will feel pressure, but should be “numb” to any real discomfort.
-For post-extraction care and to protect the blood clot that will form in the empty tooth socket, we advise patients to avoid rinsing, spitting, sucking through straws, hot foods, cigarettes or alcohol during the first 24 hours.
-If alveolar osteitis, dry socket, occurs, we will recommend an immediate course of action.
+You will feel some pressure, but your mouth should feel sufficiently “numb” when faced with any real discomfort.
+For post-extraction care and to protect the blood clot that will form in the empty tooth socket, we advise patients to avoid rinsing, spitting, sucking through straws, hot foods, cigarettes, or alcohol during the first 24 hours.
+If alveolar osteitis (dry socket) occurs, we will recommend an immediate course of action.
 You should also adhere to a liquid diet during the first day and use clean gauze, or even tea bags, to pack the wound.
 Remember, a small amount of bleeding is normal and ice and acetaminophen (Tylenol) will help with the swelling and discomfort.

 After 24 hours, you’ll resume your normal oral hygiene routine, taking care to avoid the socket and the adjacent teeth.
 Within two weeks, you can expect to feel significantly better.